 The Need for a WISP Bandwidth Control or Traffic Management Solution

 Whether its optimizing use of backhaul capacity or selling plan speeds based on customer needs, almost all WISP owners or operators need a bandwidth control solution.
-Some WISPs refer to bandwidth control solutions as traffic shaping or rate limiting while others call it plan enforcement.
+Some WISPs refer to bandwidth management as traffic shaping or rate-limiting, while others call it plan enforcement.
 Beyond the terminology, the importance of an effective WISP bandwidth control solution cannot be understated.

 From an enforcement perspective, many WISP owners and operators think that as long as they have a bandwidth control or management solution that limits the customer to their speed and plan, that’s enough.

-However, in reality, there’s a lot more to WISP bandwidth control solutions than the simple ‘enforcement’ aspect.
-More importantly, how WISPs rate limit or ‘enforce’ their subscriber plans has a large impact on the customer experience.
+In reality, however, there’s a lot more to WISP bandwidth control solutions than the simple enforcement aspect.
+More importantly, how WISPs rate limit or enforce their subscriber plans has a large impact on the customer experience.

 1. Access Point (AP) Enforcement

-Most AP hardware allows the WISP to set per-subscriber bandwidth limits directly on the AP.
+Most AP hardware allows WISPs to set per-subscriber bandwidth limits directly on an access point.
 AP bandwidth shaping tools use simple queueing techniques.
 With simple queues, if more data comes in than what the queue can handle, packets are either dropped or buffered.
-This can lead to bufferbloat problems or the typical ‘my-internet-is-slow’ complaints when users try to watch streaming video alongside other users playing online games or making a Skype call.
+This can lead to Bufferbloat problems or slow-internet complaints when multiple users in the home are online at the same time.
 In most cases, this leads to a very poor subscriber experience and complaints that require costly customer support or site visits.

-Bottom line: AP-level shaping tools use simple queuing techniques which allow heavy/bulk applications like streaming video (for example, Netflix) to negatively impact the performance of smaller/ more interactive applications (like Gaming, VoIP, and DNS queries).
-So if a household is streaming video and they max out their plan speed, all other applications/users will suffer.
+Bottom line: AP-level shaping tools use simple queuing techniques which allow heavy/bulk applications like streaming video (for example, Netflix) to negatively impact the performance of smaller/more interactive applications (like gaming, VoIP, and DNS queries).
+So if a household is streaming video and maxes out their plan speed, all other applications/users will suffer.

-Bottom line: Router or CPE level shapers use simple queuing techniques allow heavy applications like streaming video to negatively impact the performance of interactive applications.
+Bottom line: Router or CPE-level shapers use simple queuing techniques that allow heavy applications like streaming video to negatively impact the performance of interactive applications.

 3. Application-Aware (DPI-based) Traffic Management Tools

 Some network managers choose solutions that inspect individual applications.
-Further, such solutions use a complex set of rules to treat individual traffic flows differently and set individual priorities.
-In such a case, a WISP will set manual rules like capping Netflix traffic at ‘x’ Mbps, VoIP at ‘y’ Mbps and so on.
-DPI-based solutions require constant tweaking and upgrades to try to stay current with the rapid change in applications on the Internet.
+These solutions use a complex set of rules to treat individual traffic flows differently and set individual priorities.
+For example, a WISP will set manual rules like capping Netflix traffic at ‘X’ Mbps, VoIP at ‘Y’ Mbps, and so on.
+DPI-based solutions require constant tweaking and upgrades to stay current with the rapid changes in applications.
 Also, setting arbitrary bandwidth limits is inherently complex and time-consuming.
-For example, it’s impossible to know the appropriate rate to shape Netflix as it varies with the video encoding, content (eg action movie vs. cartoon) and even the type of the device that is playing the content.
-Worse, setting these values wrong can make the subscriber QoE worse than having no bandwidth control solution at all.
+For example, it’s impossible to know the appropriate rate to shape Netflix, as it varies with the video encoding, content, and even the type of device that’s playing the content.
+Worse, setting these values incorrectly can make the subscriber QoE worse than having no bandwidth control solution at all.
 Furthermore, with an increasing amount of encrypted traffic, DPI-based bandwidth control solutions have declining utility.

-Bottom line: DPI-based application-aware solutions most often use simple queue techniques and are inherently costly, operationally complex, require constant tweaking and have declining utility given the rise of encryption.
+Bottom line: DPI-based application-aware solutions use simple queue techniques and are inherently costly, operationally complex, require constant tweaking, and have declining relevance given the rise of encryption.

 When it comes to effectively managing bandwidth and enforcing subscriber plans, there’s good news for WISPs.
-Much progress has been made in the field of active queue management (AQM) and internet traffic management over the past five years or so.
-One recent innovation coming out of the IETF (Internet Engineering Task Force) is FQ-CoDel.
-The FlowQueue-CoDel (FQ-CoDel) algorithm is a combined packet scheduler and AQM technique developed as part of the bufferbloat-fighting community effort that is application agnostic (doesn’t care what application the user is using).
+Much progress has been made in the field of active queue management (AQM) in recent years.
+One innovation coming out of the IETF (Internet Engineering Task Force) is FQ-CoDel.
+This algorithm is a combined packet scheduler and AQM technique developed as part of the Bufferbloat-fighting community effort that’s also application-agnostic.

-- Keeps just the right amount of queue in the device to ensure high link utilization and low latency
+- Keep just the right amount of queue in the device to ensure high link utilization and low latency

-- Ensures per-flow fairness and prioritization (interactive flows get implicitly prioritized to the front escaping any impact of bulk applications)
+- Ensure per-flow fairness and prioritization (interactive flows get implicitly prioritized to the front, avoiding any impact from bulk applications)

-- Requires no complex policies, arbitrary rules or encryption concerns
+- Avoid complex policies, arbitrary rules, or encryption concerns

 - Happier Customers